Welcome to Kindergarten Program

 Welcome to Primary Years

-Our curriculum comprises: English, Maths, Science, Arabic (Islamic Studies for Muslim students), French, Music, PE, Swimming, Topic (encompassing Geography and History), Art and Design, Social Studies and Moral Education, with specialist teachers delivering Computing, French, Music, Swimming and PE.
+Our curriculum comprises of English, Mathematics, Science, Arabic (Islamic Studies for Muslim students), French, Music, PE, Swimming, Topic (encompassing Geography and History), Art and Design, Social Studies and Moral Education, with specialist teachers delivering Computing, French, Music, Swimming and PE.

 Across every subject, we place an emphasis on independent learning – using a range of creative methods to engage our children’s enthusiasm.
 This is also the stage where we teach children to work together; developing the 21st century collaborative learning skills that they’ll need in the future.